johnpatramanis/Proteomic_Pipeline/README.md

 **Development To Do list: (Dataset Construction)**
    1) IMPORTANT FIX reading of template fasta files-> organism name and Protein name should be switched in time!
-   2) IMPORTANT Try the --no-build method for creating a yml file from conda env
+   2) ANGSD can output only the exact region of interest
+   3) Different use for ancient / modern samples
    4) Make 'FRMT' files temporary?
-   5) Pre bam file input?
+   5) Pre bam file input? - Prbly no for now!
-   6) Different use for ancient / modern samples

   **Development To Do list: (Dataset Analysis)** - By Yiannis , for Yiannis
   1) Split up env per step? maybe no